J-Sanderson/100-days-of-code/log-round2.md

 **Today's Progress:** Looking for some resources for random dungeon generation.
 [This](http://bigbadwofl.me/random-dungeon-generator/) may help.

-**Thoughts:** I kepe on feeling really intimidated.
+**Thoughts:** I keep on feeling really intimidated.
 Is too much going on at once?
 It's okay.
 I have this.
 It's okay.

 ### Day 22: October 24/10/17